Expert, cost-effective derivatives consulting

 Semi-Analytic Implied Base Correlation Calibrator includes credit index-based structures (e.g., DJ Itraxx, etc.)

-SciComp Consulting can quickly and economically implement Custom Calibrators for users that want to implement either public domain or proprietary calibration routines.
-Custom Calibrators that meet your particular needs and requirements are available for a broad range of pricing models including:
+SciComp Consulting can quickly and economically implement custom calibrators for users looking for either public domain or proprietary calibration routines that are tailored to their specific needs and requirements.
+Custom Calibrators are available for a broad range of pricing models including:

-- Convertible bond/equity/FX/commodity models including many parameterized local volatility, stochastic volatility (with and without jumps), and pure jump models.
+- Equity/FX/commodity models including many parameterized local volatility, stochastic volatility (with and without jumps), and pure jump models.

 - Generic short rate models (including popular Gaussian and lognormal flavors) with interest rate and/or hazard rate calibration to volatility term structure of cap/swaptions and CDS spreads or corporate bonds.